A downtown Columbus bakery was damaged by fire Monday after a passer-by saw flames inside the storefront.

 The business was closed and the door was locked, so Battalion Chief Dan Cleland had firefighters go through a glass door and enter the bakery to make sure no one was inside, Wilson said.

-Using a fire extinguisher, firefighters put out the fire with a small amount of the water and firefighters determined no one was inside the building.
+Using a fire extinguisher, the fire was doused with a small amount of the water, and firefighters determined no one was inside the building, Wilson said.

 Columbus fire and police investigators found evidence that a candle had been on the top of the glass counter near combustible materials, Wilson said.
 An investigation is continuing into the cause of the fire, he said.

-Damage to the bakery is estimated at less than $5,000.
+Damage to the bakery is estimated at less than $5,000, Wilson said.
+Firefighters cleared a small amount of smoke from the building.
 No injuries were reported.